spacekorben-major/Slice-It-All-remake/README.md

 * I am using VContainer for dependency injection.
 * As soon as the scene starts, main DI container instantiates all core game systems.

 * Multiplayer solution is based on Unity Relay, Unity Network for GameObjects and Unity Lobbies.
+First, each client tries to fetch all hosted lobbies.
+If there's any, it joins, if there's none it hosts one.
+After hosting a lobby client puts his unity relay key to the lobby data.
+Anyone who joins the lobby connects to the host using relay.

 * I use a custom made SignalBus that uses delegates to dispatch events.
 This approach has its own problems, but I find it usefull for small projects.